vendor offerings + updates for 6/27

 ** Colorful Swiss Chard... $5 per bundle

-Gorgeous bouquets of spring flowers.. including those greenhouse grown such as "Icelandic Poppies", "Delphinium", "Stocks", Eucalyptus, etc. , $25 (poppies.. $15) and UP...
+Gorgeous bouquets of spring flowers.. majority greenhouse grown such as SnapDragons, Eucalyptus, Sunflowers, Gladiolus, etc. , $25 ..

-Have friends who are difficult to get special gifts for special occasions such as a birthday or Anniversary Gift?
+Have friends who find it difficult to get special gifts for special occasions such as a birthday or Anniversary Gift?
 Our 8th "Dinner in the Meadow" will be held on Sunday, September 13th at the farm in 2026.
 Funds raised will support a small farmer in the region w/ a $5K grant, award a NC youth scholarship, and support a small farmer scholarship for them to attend CFSA's annual conference.
 Go to our website, www.DinnerintheMeadow.org, today and buy your gift tickets... the perfect gift for a special friend.

-Best to you...
+Best to you... and THANK YOU!

 Martha Leonard Mobley